 Eighteen to twenty volunteers work here each month.
-Most work stations are very busy with volunteers working either one location all day or switching stations mid-day.
+Most workstations are very busy with volunteers working either one location all day or switching stations midday.
 Our volunteers share campsites in Lower Pines Campground which is close to dining, showers, and laundry at Curry Village and a short stroll to the Merced River.
 Yosemite Valley can be smoky during some periods of the summer - due to campfire smoke or wildland fires.
 Because of limited parking space, everyone takes turns parking their vehicles in the Curry Village parking area.
 A free shuttle and bicycles are the preferred mode of transportation.
-Simple cruiser type bikes are available and free for our volunteers during their month of service.

-Food discounts are provided at nearby Curry Village Pavilion and the Yosemite Valley Lodge Base Camp Eatery.
+Simple cruiser type bikes are available and free for our volunteers during their month of service or volunteers can bring their own.
+Food discounts are provided at nearby Curry Village Pavilion and Base Camp Eatery, located at the Yosemite Valley Lodge.